Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Cost-optimality paradigms cannot meet diverse expectations and technological perspectives

 \section{Cost-optimality paradigms cannot meet diverse expectations and technological perspectives}

-The interface outputs showcase the variety of proposed system designs and give insights about the acceptance of technologies, the importance of specific metrics as well as a partial rebuttal of cost-optimal designs, the gold standard of energy system modelling.
+The interface outputs showcase the variety of proposed system designs and give insights about the acceptance of technologies, the importance of specific metrics as well as a partial rebuttal of cost-optimal designs.
 Through our exemplary work comprising 5\% of the population (126 participants, demographics in Methods), we can also infer specific trends and patterns for system planning in Longyearbyen.

 None of the technologies have consistent results with interquartile ranges (IQRs) of 10.9--36.8 percent of the decision interval.
 This is somewhat expected, as the design of the interface as well as the high slack level (125\% more expensive systems are ``near-optimal'') provide the participants with a high degree of freedom to select their preferred combination of technologies.
-In addition to the pre-computed 56,050 discrete energy system designs, the participants are also able to pick points anywhere within the feasible space, as the post-processing and interpolation within the interface (Methods) increases the diversity of options.
+In addition to the pre-computed 56,050 discrete energy system designs, the participants are also able to pick points anywhere within the feasible space, as the post-processing and interpolation within the interface (see Methods) increases the diversity of options.

 Some results such as the median for wind power investment and import of green fuels are relatively close to the cost-optimal investment.
 Solar power and hydrogen storage are outcompeted in the cost optimum, but we see that most of the participants have opted for considerable investment into these technologies (figure \ref{fig:invest_spread}).
 The participants deviate from the cost-optimal solution, and are willing to accept additional costs, if it improves other, non-monetised objectives.